rockettheme/docs/Docs/joomla/templates/paradigm/INDEX.md

 * MySQL 5.1+
 * Joomla 2.5, 3.2, or 3.3

 >> NOTE: Gantry v4.1.19+ is required for Paradigm to work correctly.
-For more details on the Gantry Framework, please visit its [Dedicated Website][gantry].
+For more details on the Gantry Framework, please visit its [dedicated website](http://www.gantry-framework.org/).

 Key Features
 -----